Liquid logo

 Elements

-Liquid is built with the Elements technology stack.
+The network is built with the Elements technology stack.
 Elements is an open-source technology stack built on top of the Bitcoin code base.
-Since it is built on the Bitcoin code base, Elements enables Liquid to be a testing ground for potential changes to the Bitcoin protocol.
+Since it is built on the Bitcoin code base, Elements enables the network to be a testing ground for potential changes to the Bitcoin protocol.

 Use Cases